SE1-Group-8/StudentTracker/README.md

   - Should be able to see a list of Students
   - Should be able to send/receive messages
   - Should be able to push notifications to Students
-3. Admin
-  - Should be able to manage user accounts
-  - Should be able to access the database to manage access to student locations